Bertrand-code/pollproject/README.md

 Using the provided starter code, you'll build a React/Redux front end for the application.
 We recommend using the Create React App to bootstrap the project.

+### clone, Download
+Clone or download the project
+Run npm install in the project root directory to install dependencies Run npm start to launch the project.
+Note: I found npm start.

 ## Data
  I have used the data given to build the store, reducer and actions of the app: